-With support from the Hewlett Foundation, Sunlight is working to improve the transparency ecosystem in Argentina.
-By publishing analyses, crafting policy recommendations and co-designing advocacy campaigns with in-country partners, we aim to support the political reform agenda of local activists by garnering international attention and supplying an international lens to their work.
-Additionally, we conduct consultations and trainings to help build our partners’ capacity and broaden their knowledge of technology and open government.
-Ultimately, we aim to document and better understand how the experience of transparency advocacy can translate from one context to another.
+With support from the Hewlett Foundation, Sunlight is worked to improve the transparency ecosystem in Argentina.
+By publishing analyses, crafting policy recommendations and co-designing advocacy campaigns with in-country partners, we supported the political reform agenda of local activists by garnering international attention and supplying an international lens to their work.
+Additionally, we conducted consultations and trainings to help build our partners’ capacity and broaden their knowledge of technology and open government.
+Ultimately, we documented how the experience of transparency advocacy can translate from one context to another.

-We are working closely with NGOs including Fundacion Directorio Legislativo, Poder Ciudadano, Wingu, Cargografias, La Nación and Chequeado — to name only a few of the many transparency activists monitoring their decision-makers, pushing for policy reform, creating more demand from citizens or scraping data.
+We worked closely with many transparency activists and organizations on this work, including Fundacion Directorio Legislativo, Poder Ciudadano, Wingu, Cargografias, La Nación and Chequeado, which continue to monitor decision-makers, push for policy reform, and create more demand from citizens or scraping data.

 Money in politics

 - Corporate money easily finds its way into Argentine elections

 - In the wake of change, Argentina has to push for more transparency

 - Why the OGP needs to get serious about freedom of information laws

 - 21st century democracies without a Freedom of Information law: Argentina